PPA Valuation & Pricing

 “The course provided an excellent overview of PPA seller strategies and buyer considerations.
 The speakers were top-notch industry thought leaders and addressed practical questions raised by the attendees.”
 Vice President, AC Power LLC

 This course provides a methodical review of financial and risk elements that influence the value of renewable energy power purchase agreements (PPAs).
-It is a companion to the Renewable Energy Power Purchase Agreements seminar, which instead focuses on key provisions and central legal concerns associated with PPAs.

 The course will explore the many layers of financial considerations that confer value in these contracts for power.
 It will devote a granular look at the dependent relationships that often make the difference between a PPA that accomplishes its objectives over an extended period versus one that can disappoint almost immediately.